• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 The difference between the families is fundamental on an atomic level.
 The arrangement of atoms in the ferrite crystal is different from the one in the austenite crystal:

-In the ferritic stainless steel, the iron and chromium atoms are arranged on the corners of a cube and in the center of that cube.
-In the austenitic stainless steels the atoms, here iron, chromium and nickel, are arranged on the corners of the cube and in the center of each of the faces of the cube.
+In ferritic stainless steels, the iron and chromium atoms are arranged on the corners of a cube and in the center of that cube.
+In austenitic stainless steels, the atoms, typically iron, chromium, and nickel are arranged on the corners of the cube and in the center of each of the faces of the cube.
+In molybdenum-bearing stainless steels, the molybdenum atoms would also occupy these locations.

 Ferrite and austenite formers